 - The risk of infection is another disadvantage of contact use.
 Excessive wear of the lenses, particularly overnight wear, is associated with many safety concerns, and could lead to infections in the eyelid, conjunctiva, and cornea.
 Bacterial infection resulting from improper cleaning of lenses should also be a considered risk.
 Be sure Drs.
-Carey, Lally, Hewes, Rutti, Warner or Zheng reviews proper care for your contacts at the time of your appointment.
+Carey, Lally, Hewes, Rutti or Warner reviews proper care for your contacts at the time of your appointment.

 Eyeglasses are frames bearing lenses worn in front of the eyes, usually for the purpose of vision correction or ultraviolet (UV) ray protection.
 Glasses are generally supported by pads on the bridge of the nose and by arms placed over the ears.